 JUNE 2, 2020 UPDATE: With local restrictions easing, we are excited to resume in-person worship services on Sunday, June 7, 2020.
-We will also livestream the service for the foreseeable future.

 We gather on Sunday mornings for the purpose of worshiping God and celebrating the life, death, and resurrection of Jesus Christ.
 The core elements of our gathering include singing, praying, reading and teaching the Bible, and partaking of the Lord’s Supper.
 We meet on Sundays at 10am at the Doubletree Hotel in Overland Park, Kansas (10100 College Blvd., Overland Park, KS 66210).

 Our aim is to love each other well by being safe and responsible as we resume in-person gatherings.
 To that end, we developed a set of guidelines and expectations to help us navigate in-person gatherings wisely.
 Please review those before joining us in person, and don’t hesitate to reach out to one of the elders if you have a question about gathering in person.

 Around 10:00am the service will open with singing.
 You will be invited to stand, if you are able, and join others in singing songs in celebration and worship.
 The lyrics for these songs are projected on a large screen.
 After a time of singing, we ask everyone to be seated for a time of reading and teaching from the Bible.
 The teaching time normally lasts around 45 minutes and is followed by the Lord’s Supper, a few songs, and some closing announcements.
 We provide real-time captioning (CART) on the screen throughout the service.